 The ACCORD group of charities

-Working with the Adivasis in the Gudalur area, the group of charities led by three inspirational couples who came to work here some thirty years ago, cover a range of different charitable activities and include:
+Working with the Adivasis in the Gudalur area, the group of charities led by three inspirational couples who came to work here some thirty years ago, cover a range of different charitable activities, all under the umbrella of the tribal AMS organisation, and include:

-A primary school providing a high standard of education including about the Adivasi tradition.
+A primary school providing a high standard of education including about, and respectful of, Adivasi tradition.

 Our relationship over several years

 In 2016 the charities acquired an 8 acre plot of land 3 miles from the town.
 This is being developed into a new campus for the Vidyodaya School and its connected Foundation Course and a residence for Ashwini's medical and nursing students.
-It is here also that the attractive PLENTI guest house is being built by wonderful Bangalore architect, Ajith Andagere, and his team.
+It is here also that the PLENTI guest house has been built by wonderful Bangalore architect, Ajith Andagere, and his team.